Benchmark principal Kris Fredrickson leaves for another firm

 Future astronauts could ‘feel’ alien ground with new space boots

 Amidst all the drama happening between former Uber CEO Travis Kalanick and Benchmark, Kris Fredrickson has left his role as principal at Benchmark to join Coatue Management, Recode reports.
+Benchmark has since confirmed Fredrickson’s departure on Twitter.

 This comes shortly after Sherpa Capital founder and Uber investor Shervin Pishevar called out Fredrickson for “exacerbating the crisis facing” Uber after Gautam Gupta, its then head of finance, left.
 In Pishevar’s allegation, he said Fredrickson helped recruit Gupta to real estate startup Opendoor.